ariefauliaa/Momentum-Based-Quant-Strat/README.md

 | **Total Alpha**           | 46,463.33%        |
 | **Annualized Alpha**      | 28.53%            |

-Fee Assumptions:
--The above result assumes the use of fee rebates.
+Fee Assumptions: The above result assumes the use of fee rebates.
 Without rebates and using the average fee from prop trading firms (0.01% per trade), the strategy yields a final return of approximately 40,408%.

 ---